Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used as part of the `%MappedType`_ directive to specify the handwritten code that converts an instance of a mapped type to a Python object.
+This directive is used as part of the :directive:`%MappedType` directive to specify the handwritten code that converts an instance of a mapped type to a Python object.

 The following variables are made available to the handwritten code: